TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/MassEditing/Index.rst

 Mass Editing
 ============

-The *List* module also makes it possible to display more information about each record and to edit several records at a time.
+The *List* module makes it possible to display additional information about each record and gives you the ability edit several records with one action.
-To enable this, first click on the table header (1):
+To enable this feature, select the table header (1):

 .. figure:: ../../Images/BackendListAdditionalFields.png
    :alt: The List view with an additional field displayed